andrewtbiehl/kramdown-syntax_tree_sitter/README.md

 and `smoke_test` Rake tasks to verify that new changes meet the project's code quality standards, so it is strongly recommended that these tasks are first run locally against new changes before such changes are pushed.

-## Contributing

-This project is not currently open for contributions, but will be as soon as the initial MVP version is released.

 ## About